 The best road trips happen on the fly.
 So much of the appeal lies in the surprise factor, and that’s way diminished if you know exactly where you’re going and exactly what you’re doing.

 (Keep in mind, Dan’s sole preparation for the trip involved buying a six-pack.
-Hardly the expected start-point for an amateur murder investigation!)
+Hardly the expected start for an amateur murder investigation!)

 #2: They explore an odd town that might as well be on Mars.

-While we’d later learn that the place was run by a psychotic tyrant who used killer robots to keep everyone in check, I still feel like I’ve visited a dozen quirky rural towns just like Santa Mira.
+While we’d later learn that the place was run by a psychotic tyrant who used killer robots to keep everyone in line, I still feel like I’ve visited a dozen quirky towns just like Santa Mira.

 Hell, some of the video stores we chased down last year were in cities that looked almost exactly like this.
 Towns with few restaurants, no attractions and gas stations named after their owners’ dogs.
 It might be harder to have fun in places like those, but when you do, it’s so damn fulfilling.